-This policy describes the way we meet the need of children who experience barriers to their learning, which may relate to sensory or physical impairment, learning difficulties or emotional or social development, or may relate to factors in their environment, including the learning environment they experience in school.
+This policy describes the way we meet the needs of children who experience barriers to their learning, which may relate to communication & interaction, cognition & learning, social, emotional & mental health difficulties or sensory &/or physical needs, or may relate to factors in their environment, including the learning environment they experience in school.
 We recognise that pupils learn at different rates and that there are many factors affecting achievement, including ability, emotional state, age and maturity.
-We are particularly aware of the needs of our Key Stage 1 pupils, for whom maturity is a crucial factor in terms of readiness to learn.
+We are particularly aware of the needs of our cohort post Covid 19 in terms of readiness to learn as well as the rise in SEMH needs.
+We have acted upon this with a strong inclusive ethos through school based on the Thrive Approach, with a Thrive trained practitioner and a second staff member undergoing training this year.
+Furthermore we have adopted zones of regulation, Communicate and Regulate and classroom based Havens and school based Hives for children who require an opportunity to help regulate.
+Staff are undergoing regular CPD and the implementation of a Mental Health and Wellbeing lead as well as our Senior Management Team undertaking Mental Health First Aid at Work has driven our school forward.

 We believe that many pupils, at some time in their school career, may experience difficulties which affect their learning, and we recognise that these may be long or short term.